 It’s the cast that makes It’s a Wonderful LIfe so wonderful.
 And the simple story Frank Capra chose about appreciating life itself, which began as a greeting on a Christmas card.
 But not much beats watching Jimmy Stewart, Donna Reed, Lionel Barrymore, Thomas Mitchell and Beulah Bondi at home in the same small town.
 There’s even a short performance from Sheldon Leonard, the television genius, as Nick the bartender.

 You’d think we would have said good-bye to all of its adult actors by now, but there is one who is still living in the Midwest.
-The beautiful Virginia Patton, who played Harry Bailey’s new wife is at home in Michigan with her real-life husband, Cruze Moss.
+Beautiful Virginia Patton, who played Harry Bailey’s new wife is at home in Michigan with her real-life husband, Cruze Moss.
 The Mosses are retired Ann Arbor business owners and true-maize-and blue University of Michigan supporters.
-They still enjoy giving interviews.
+Virginia enjoys giving interviews about the film.

 John Wayne’s buddy Ward Bond played Burt the cop, just one of his supporting roles on the big screen.
 He was also in Gone With the Wind, the Wagon Train television series and many, many westerns.